If you don't pay your business rates

 Bristow & Sutor Ltd

-phone: 0871 677 0070
+Tel: 0871 677 0070

-The Bailiff/Enforcement Agent process from April 2014
+The enforcement agent process from April 2014

 2. The next stage is the enforcement stage and involves visiting the debtor's property.
 This attracts a set fee to cover all work at enforcement stage plus a further percentage fee for debts over a certain value.